 The Ramifications – When the drapery manufacturer either has or purchases the fabric according to the specs provided for a certain project the biggest advantage for you the customer is that it eases namely two burdens; risk and time.

 When a manufacturer buys the fabric they ask all the questions, work with design as needed and inherit all logistical responsibility.
-We check lead times and quantities, we know that we may have to add extra time for FR treatment in certain cases and other nuances.
+We check lead times and quantities, we know that we may have to add extra time for FR treatment (read our blog “5 Flammability Ratings for Textiles used in Hospitality & Healthcare”) in certain cases and other nuances.
 We calculate shipping costs, do the research on substitutes and deal with the headache of fabrics that don’t pass inspection.
 Why?
 Because we are incurring the risk and therefore we from time to time also incur the headaches and the stressors.

 For this we will place a small mark-up on the fabric (typically 5%), but it is simply to cover costs.

 There are choices in this industry, some difficult, some not as much, some are complicated, some are simple.
 The one thing that usually remains true is there is more than meets the eye in the midst of them.
 We hope to help you consider all of those more obscure issues before they arise.